Chocohead/Fabric-ASM/README.md

 The first method is practically easier to use.
 The variable argument represents the parameter types the desired `enum` constructor takes that is wanted to be used, thus is it only natural that `Class` arguments are passed in.
 For Java or library types this is all fine, but when it comes to Minecraft types this poses a big problem.
 By mentioning the class it has to be class loaded so Java definitely knows it exists (as well as to know the properties of the definition). `ClassTinkerers` therefore checks for if any of the passed in classes are in the `net.minecraft` package and will crash if they are.
 This is of course a tad crude considering there are classes like `GlStateManager` that are not in the package but are still Mixinable, but it's better than nothing to try save compatibility.

 #### The Safe Way In
 The second method requires a little more effort.
 Like the first, the variable arguments represents the parameter types for the desired constructor.
 But unlike the first, instead of using the `Class` object it uses the internal name (similar to Mixin).
-This is obviously less safe as classes have different names for development enviroments compared to the game normally running but this is the price you pay.
+This is obviously less safe as classes have different names for development environments compared to the game normally running but this is the price you pay.
 The benefit (as you might have guessed) is that using the internal names bypasses class loading as Java doesn't need to know the types exist even when it goes looking for the constructor.

 It's important to remember that (slightly confusingly) the first argument is not the internal name of the `enum` but the normal class name.
 This is partly for consistency between the methods and partly because the internal name would be a little unhelpful given only the class name is actually needed to find the `enum` being extended.

 #### The Lazy Way In
 The third method is in effect a combination of the other two.
-Like the others, the variable arguments represents the parameter types for the desired constructor.
+Like the others, the variable argument represents the parameter types for the desired constructor.
 Those types however can be specified either as a `Class` or the internal name `String`.
 This offers the best of both worlds in that non-Minecraft classes can be specified directly without forcing the Minecraft ones to also be.
 Always nice to have choices.

 ### Docking at the Jetty
 Regardless of which of the methods you use, the resulting return object will be an [`EnumAdder`](https://github.com/Chocohead/Fabric-ASM/blob/master/src/com/chocohead/mm/api/EnumAdder.java) for your chosen `enum` constructor.
 It allows adding as many values as you theoretically want, once again with a choice of methods to do so: